hl-valdemar/honeylang/README.md

 ```honey
 x: i32 = 42
 ptr: @i32 = &x           # pointer to i32
 is_even :: func(x: i32) bool { ... }
 fp: @func(i32) bool = &is_even  # pointer to function
 ```

 ### Named Parameters in Function Types

 Parameter names can be added to function pointer types for documentation.
-Names are purely labels—they don't affect type compatibility:
+Names are purely labels — they don't affect type compatibility:

 ```honey
 # These are all the same type